laurilehmijoki/learn-reactive-programming-with-bacon.js/combinators.md

 # Transforming streams with combinators

 When we work with streams, we often want to refine the values in a stream with some logic.
-Let's see how combinators in Bacon.js enable refinement.
+In Bacon.js, combinators enable refinement.

 Combinators let us build complex structures with simple functions.
 Combinators solve the same problem as the composition pattern in object-oriented